EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Training efficiency

 \paragraph{Reducing activation memory overhead.}

 So far, we have analyzed training time and memory usage by model parameters.
-One remaining issue that we have not addressed is the activation memory overhead due to early-exit computation.
+Another major component of memory usage, namely the memory for gradients and optimizer states, can be bounded by the memory for model parameters multiplied by a universal constant.
+One remaining issue that we have not addressed is the \emph{activation memory} overhead due to early-exit computation.
 Most notably, the early-exit logits for one microbatch have size $s \times b \times V$, where $s$ is the maximum sequence length, $b$ is the microbatch size, and $V$ is the vocabulary size.
 If the $i$-th stage has one early exit, then a vanilla implementation of training with early exits using the 1F1B pipeline schedule (as shown in Figure~\ref{fig:pipeline_schedules}(b)) will cause a significant memory overhead of size $s \times b\times V \times (P - i + 1)$, where $P - i + 1$ is the number of in-flight microbatches \cite{Korthikanti2022} for Stage $i$.

 Our solution for resolving this issue is simple: deferring the forward computation of each early-exit layer for each microbatch from the forward step to the corresponding backward step.
 Note that this is feasible, because forward computation of the next stage only requires as input the hidden states returned by the current stage, while the results of early-exit forward computation are optional.
 By adjusting the order of computation in this way, it is guaranteed that the early-exit logits for each microbatch are generated, used, and discarded immediately, within the same backward step; consequently, the activation memory overhead due to early-exit logits is reduced from $s \times b\times V \times (P - i + 1)$ to $s \times b\times V$.
 As long as this amount of memory usage is less than the activation memory of \emph{all} Transformer layers within one stage for one microbatch (and no early exit is added to the first stage), the peak memory across all pipeline stages will stay unchanged, since the first stage remains the bottleneck of memory usage.